Calgary: Early politics 1910s to 1940s

 Early-20th-century Calgary served as a hotbed for political activity.
 Historically Calgarians supported the provincial and federal conservative parties, the opposite of the Liberal-friendly City of Edmonton.
 However, Calgarians were sympathetic to the cause of workers and supported the development of labour organizations.
-In 1909 the United Farmers of Alberta (UFA) formed in Edmonton, through merger of two earlier farm organizations, as a non-partisan lobbying organization to represent the interests of farmers.
-The UFA eventually dropped its non-partisan stance and when it contested the 1921 provincial election.
+In 1909, the United Farmers of Alberta (UFA) formed in Edmonton through the merger of two earlier farm organizations as a non-partisan lobbying organization to represent the interests of farmers.
+The UFA eventually dropped its non-partisan stance when it contested the 1921 provincial election.
 It was elected to form the province's first non-Liberal government.
 By that time Calgary was using single transferable vote (STV), a form of proportional representation, to elect its city councillors.
 Calgary was the first city in Canada to adopt PR for its city elections.
 Councillors were elected in one at-large district.
-Each voter cast just a single vote, using a ranked transferable ballot.
+Each voter cast just a single vote using a ranked transferable ballot.
 The UFA government elected in 1921 changed the provincial election law so that Calgary could elect its MLAs through PR as well.
 Calgary elected its MLAs through PR until 1956 and its councillors through PR until 1971 (although mostly using instant-runoff voting, not STV, in the 1960s).

 Calgary endured a six-year recession following the First World War.
-The high unemployment rate from reduced manufacturing demand, compounded with servicemen returned from Europe needing work, created economic and social unrest.
-By 1921, over 2,000 men (representing 11 per cent of the male workforce) were officially unemployed.
+The high unemployment rate from reduced manufacturing demand, compounded with servicemen returning from Europe needing work, created economic and social unrest.
+By 1921, over 2,000 men (representing 11 percent of the male workforce) were officially unemployed.
 Labour organizations began endorsing candidates for Calgary City Council in the late 1910s and were quickly successful in electing sympathetic candidates to office, including Mayor Samuel Hunter Adams in 1920.
 As well the Industrial Workers of the World and its sequel, the One Big Union, found much support among Calgary workers.